axodotdev/cargo-dist/CONTRIBUTING.md

 If you haven't heard from us in a while and want to check in, feel free to at-mention @ashleygwilliams- but please be kind while doing so!

+## Running tests

+The test suite can be run with `cargo test`. [insta](https://insta.rs/docs/cli/) is used for snapshots; after running the test suite, use `cargo insta review` to review any changed snapshots.

+The test suite cannot be run in parallel.
+Using an alternative test runner like `nextest` will cause unexpected behavior as tests will override each other's state.